The 2025 New Horizons in Conservation Convening

 Dr. Teona Williams.
 Assistant Professor.
 Department of Geography, Rutgers University.

-2. Environmental Justice Movement
+2. Environmental Movements

 Charles Lee.
 Former Senior Policy Advisor, Environmental Protection Agency.